OpenGHz/Imitate-All/README.md

   - ``onnx`` Policy by loading a onnx model
     - ``ckpt2onnx`` Example of converting ckpt file to onnx file
     - ``onnx_policy.py`` Load a onnx model as the policy
-- ``detr`` Model definitions modified from DETR: ACT, CNNMLP
+- ``detr`` Model definitions modified from policies.common.detr: ACT, CNNMLP
 - ``envs`` Environments for ``policy_evaluate``: common and AIRBOT Play (real, mujoco, mmk)
 - ``images`` Images used by README.md
-- ``configurations`` Configuration files for demonstration, replay, tasks training and evaluating
 - ``conda_env.yaml`` Used by conda creating env (now requirements.txt is recommend)
 - ``requirements`` Used for pip install required packages
 - ``utils.py`` Utils such as data loading and helper functions